icann/resolver-testbed/setup-and-running.md

 		* Domain name: Make sure this is blank
 		* Root password: BadPassword
 		* User: Any name, any password (this user will not be used in the testbed)
-		* Time zone: Use your local time zone
+		* Time zone: Pick any time zone
 		* Partition disks:
 			* Guided - use entire disk
 			* All files in one partition
 		* Configure the package manager
 			* No additional CDs
-			* Any mirror is fine; you can use the default
+			* Use the default mirror
 			* Package user survey: No
 		* Software selection
 			* Unselect "Debian desktop environment"